norcams/iaas/tracking_the_project.rst

 column once they are reached.

 The board is public and available at https://trello.com/b/m7tD31zU/iaas To be able to comment on a card you'll need a Trello account.
+Most of the team members use a Google account as their login identity.

 Core team weekly schedule
 -------------------------